Skip to content

 This is a lightsaber.
 You will cut your arm off.

-The MCP server gives an AI tool direct access to your running services.
+Connected mode gives an AI tool direct access to your running services.
 It can discover every operation and send requests with arbitrary payloads.
 Do not use this in production.
 It is a development tool.

 Things to consider before enabling it: